Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Neutrino production and detection prospects

-The cross section $\sigma_{np}$ and the differential cross sections $d\sigma_{np}/d\varepsilon_{\nu_\alpha}$for $np$ collisions are obtained numerically with \textsc{Geant4} by Ref.~\cite{Murase:2013hh}.
+The cross section $\sigma_{np}$ and the differential cross sections $d\sigma_{np}/d\varepsilon_{\nu_\alpha}$for $np$ collisions are obtained numerically with \textsc{Geant4} by Refs.~\cite{Murase:2013hh,Murase:2022vqf}.
 The differential cross sections for neutrino production assume that pions decay quickly, which is a good approximation as the decay rate for $\sim 1-10\,{\rm GeV}$ pions is significantly larger than the relevant cooling rates at these energies.
 Likewise, the neutrino absorption term at these energies is negligible for the target densities in this environment.
-We propagate until $t=t_{\rm thin}$, when neutron injection stops and all neutrinos produced during $t<t_{\rm thin}$ propagate freely and escape the source.
-The spectrum at $t=t_{\rm thin}$ is equal to the spectrum at escape, as we can neglect neutrino attenuation at these low neutrino energies.
+We propagate until $t=t_{\rm thin}$, when neutron injection stops and all neutrinos produced during $t_{\rm dec}<t<t_{\rm thin}$ propagate freely and escape the source.
+Contributions from later times are negligible because the neutron luminosity $L_n$ has significantly decreased.
+The spectrum at $t=t_{\rm thin}$ is also equal to the spectrum at escape, as we can neglect neutrino attenuation at these low neutrino energies.

-In Fig.~\ref{NuSpectrum} we show the neutrino spectra at escape for $B_{\rm dip} = 10^{15}$ G and various $P_i$ on the left panel and $P_i=5$ ms and various $B_{\rm dip}$ in the right panel.
-The neutrino spectrum for $B_{\rm dip}=10^{13}$ G and $P_i=5$ ms is not shown because neutrons do not achieve pion production threshold before $t_{\rm thin}$ (see Fig.~\ref{NeutronLuminosity}).
-From the neutrino spectra, we see that most of the neutron energy is deposited into $\sim 0.1$ GeV neutrinos.
-This is explained by the neutrino energy spectrum from a single $np$ interaction becoming flat at $\sim 0.1$ GeV.
-The $\varepsilon_{\nu_\alpha}^2dN_{\nu_\alpha}/d\varepsilon_{\nu_\alpha}$ peak is the result of the superposition of these flat spectra.
-On the other hand, neutron injection at $t\gtrsim 10\,{\rm s}$ creates the high energy tail of $1-10\,{\rm GeV}$ neutrinos when $\Gamma_n \gtrsim 10$, although with a lower $L_n$.
-By $t\approx t_{\rm thin}$, the neutron luminosity has already dropped significantly and neutrino emission becomes negligible.
-Each neutrino spectrum has an energy cutoff that reflects the maximum neutrino energy limited by the parent neutron's Lorentz factor at decoupling.